egorbunov/ProcessControl/readme.md

 * qt 5.4.0 msvc 2013

 ### ...
+Finally that will be 32-bit application for windows 7 (32-64 bit).

+The app runs supporting process for hiding itself in taskmgr.exe, because of if OS is 64 bit, it's complicated to inject 64-bit dll from 32-bit process...

 App build in MSVS 2013 with help of QT-plugin for MSVS.

 [mh]: http://www.codeproject.com/Articles/44326/MinHook-The-Minimalistic-x-x-API-Hooking-Libra